tcwilkinson/caa2015/ideas.md

   Science is cumulative even if how exactly scientific knowledge accumulate is not clear.
 In any case it is a community endeavour.
 Matt Might chose to represent   human knowledge as a circle in his webcomic  "what is a PhD".
 New knowledge (like a PhD) should extend the boundary of knowledge.

    - Point of views
   In this process, the scientific community bring different points of views and that make the scientific knowledge accumulating and becoming "stable" faster.
-(I choose   the word "stable knowledge" to avoid "truth" in reference to the process of establishing a fact (I refer here to the work of Bruno Latour and others).
-Scientists from diverse backgrounds bring many points of views to resolve scientific problems.
+(I choose   the word "stable knowledge" to avoid "truth" in reference to the process of establishing a fact (I refer here to the work of Bruno Latour and others). **Scientists from diverse backgrounds bring many points of views to resolve scientific problems.
 Scientists from different backgrounds choose to investigate different questions, but they may approach the same question in different ways.

   - Diversity invigorates problem solving.
   A diverse community generate new research methods, explanations, ideas and shed new light on problems.
-Science benefits from practitioners with diverse beliefs, backgrounds, and values to balance out the biases.
-Scientists strive to be impartial and objective in their assessments of scientific issues, and biases are better checked by a diverse scientific community.
+Science benefits from practitioners with diverse beliefs, backgrounds, and values to check out the biases.